U.S. Intelligence Issued ‘Ominous’ Coronavirus Warnings As Donald Trump ‘Failed To Take Action,’ Report Says

 Also on Friday, scientists at Columbia University said their research revealed that the U.S. likely has many more cases of coronavirus than the public numbers state.
 In fact, according to a New York Times report on the Columbia research, at least 650,000 Americans will contract the virus by the end of May — even if the country is able to slash the current rate of transmission in half.

 New York and California have imposed statewide “stay-at-home” orders since Thursday evening, effectively locking down about 60 million Americans in an effort to curtail the highly contagious, person-to-person transmission of the virus.
-Other states including New Jersey, Connecticut and Illinois were expected to issue similar orders on Friday or shortly thereafter.
+Other states including New Jersey, Connecticut, and Illinois were expected to issue similar orders on Friday or shortly thereafter.

 But according to the Columbia University researchers, even areas of the country that have not yet seen large numbers of coronavirus cases must impose similar, strong “social distancing” measures in order to “significantly stem the tide of illness and death,” according to the Times report.